HewlettPackard/roven/hybrid/README.md

 `make deploy-agent-server-eks`

 You should now be able to see the running agent/server node attestor.
+First set the corresponding environment variables with their required values ($AWS_KEY_ID, $AWS_ACCESS_KEY, $AWS_ROLE, $ACCOUNT_ID)